-Lean Six Sigma training doesn’t make you magic.
+Lean Six Sigma training doesn’t make your magic.
 You still need time to do the work.

-3. You don’t give them opportunity to do the work
+3. You don’t give them the opportunity to do the work

 So you’ve given them the Lean Training and made the time available for them to work on some improvement projects – but have you given them the opportunity to make changes?

 I’m talking about the autonomy to make decisions.
 Or if you can’t give them that – a rapid approval/decision-making process so they can move their improvements forward at pace.

 Too many organisations require far too much effort to navigate your way through the various governance and approvals boards.

 “I’m sorry, that will need to go to the Risk Steering board – they only meet once and month and they just met yesterday.
 Then it will need to go through the Change & Transformation forum, the IT board, the People Board, the Cost Board, the ExCo, the CapEx review board, Santa Claus, the Easter Bunny and 3 dancing Leprechauns before you can continue.”